OpenTOSCA/winery/docs/user/index.md

 - [TopologyCompletion](TopologyCompletion) - topology completion with a [Tutorial](TopologyCompletionTutorial)
 - [XaaSPackager](XaaSPackager) - Enables reusing modeled topologies as templates for single applications
 - [Compliance Checking](ComplianceChecking.md) - Enables compliance checking of Topology Templates based on reusable Compliance Rules
+- [Implementation Artifact Generation](generateIA.md) - Shows how to generate and update an implementation artifact of type .war

 ## Background Literature